nebbish/.dotfiles/README.md

 * `idx` is at the front so I could just arrow-up and change this value and re-run
 * one `for` loop dumps the binary files under `~/.gnupg`
-* next `for` loop dumps both seret & public GPG packet data _verbose_ style
+* next `for` loop dumps both secret & public GPG packet data _verbose_ style
 * final `while` loop processes the output of perl and does `find ~/.gnupg ... -exec grep ...` with each expression.

-Depending on how you set 'idx' right at the beginning, the output files will be:
+Depending on how you set 'idx' right at the beginning, each run of the above command will produce 2 output files:

 * `g-pkts-step-$idx.txt` which is the raw output of the GPG packet dump
 * `g-res-step-$idx.txt` which is the output of searching the `~/.gnupg` files for important stuff

-At this point, I learned quite a bit about signatureshow each bit of data added to a Key has an accompaning signature to validate the bit of data -- be it a _photo_ or _uid_.
+At this point, I learned quite a bit about signatures, including how each bit of data added to a Key has its own accompaning signature to validate the data -- even photos.

 So now I have a personal GPG key